Ridhik11/lora_model_peft/README.md

 LoRA is type of PEFT (Parameter efficient fine tuning) technique.
 The goal is to adapt a pre-trained BERT model and to increase its accuracy in classifying the tweet into one of six emotions: joy, sadness, anger, fear, love, or surprise and then compare the performance of the base model and fine-tuned model on the classification task.

+** I have coded the solution on Udacity Jupyter Notebook Workspace and then directly downloaded the file from there.
+Please go through the code accordingly.**

 Project Overview:

 -Key Steps